CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/sap-hana-database.md

 sidebar_position: 4
 ---

-# SAP HANA user other than SYSTEM
+# SAP HANA Database

 In some cases, a customer would like to use a HANA database user other than SYSTEM, e.g., to avoid giving employees access to all related privileges (as the SYSTEM user has all the privileges needed to set up, manage and update in the system).
-Here you can find requirements for setting up another user in the system that can be used to operate on Crystal reports through CompuTec PDC.
+Here, you can find requirements for setting up another user in the system that can be used to operate on Crystal reports through CompuTec PDC.

 ---